CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_install_policy.html.markdown

 The following arguments are supported:

 * `policy_package` - (Required) The name of the Policy Package to be installed.
-* `targets` - (Required) On what targets to execute this command.
+* `targets` - (Optional) On what targets to execute this command.
 Targets may be identified by their name, or object unique identifier.
 * `access` - (Optional) Set to be true in order to install the Access Control policy.
 By default, the value is true if Access Control policy is enabled on the input policy package, otherwise false.
 * `desktop_security` - (Optional) Set to be true in order to install the Desktop Security policy.
 By default, the value is true if desktop security policy is enabled on the input policy package, otherwise false.
 * `qos` - (Optional) Set to be true in order to install the QoS policy.
 By default, the value is true if Quality-of-Service policy is enabled on the input policy package, otherwise false.